lbeverly/docs/README.md

 ## Data for Examples

+When writing examples or showing terminal output, avoid putting in PII, and instead use values from bellow:

 | type        | value           | notes  |
 | ------------- |:-------------:| -----:|
 | IPv4 Address | `203.0.113.0/24` | [TEST-NET-3](https://tools.ietf.org/html/rfc5737) |